iffrce/mcp-dotnetdc/README.md

 ### .env support

-From v0.1.4, the server loads environment variables from a `.env` file at process startup via `dotenv`.
+From v0.1.7, the server loads environment variables from project root `.env` and additionally `./.mcp-dotnetdc/.env` at startup (no external dotenv dependency required).

 Example `.env`: